aromanro/nrg/README.md

 The options are implemented by `Options` and they are saved/loaded into/from registry.
 The options UI are implemented by `COptionsPropertySheet`, `CNRGPropertyPage`, `CParametersPropertyPage` and `CChartsPropertyPage`.

-The charts are implemented by the `Charts` class.
+The charts are implemented by the `Chart` class.
 It's pretty messy and far from perfect, I might improve it in the future.
 It uses GDI+ for drawing.
 Flickering could be eliminated by various methods, I let it there because it offers better feedback that something is happening and besides, I was lazy.
 Maybe I'll fix it later.

 `CAboutBox` needs no explanation.